CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS

 Ingredients:

-Corn tortillas (a dozen or two depending on how many you want to make - 20 fit nicely in a 13X9 inch Pyrex)
+• Corn tortillas (a dozen or two depending on how many you want to make - 20 fit in a 13X9 inch Pyrex)

-1 can Enchilada sauce (DO NOT use taco sauce/salsa.
-La Victoria - I think - has Enchilada sauce.
-You can find it in any Mexican section of any grocery store.
-They have it in mild and hot - you decide what pain you want to inflict.)
+• 1 can Enchilada sauce (DO NOT use taco sauce/salsa.
+La Victoria - I think - has Enchilada sauce.)

-Optional: I can green chili's diced.
-Mom uses this I don't.
+• Optional: I can green chili's diced.
+Mom uses this.
+I didn't, but do now.

 Okay, ready for this.